 Texas horned lizard photo was copied on 09/19/04 from Texas Parks & Wildlife Department's website: www.tpwd.state.tx.us (all rights reserved; used by permission).
 Neither this website, nor the information presented on this website is endorsed by the State of Texas or Texas Parks & Wildlife Department.

-Ancient American Indians of the Southwest (the Anasazi and the Mimbres) depicted horned lizards on pottery and in petroglyphs.
-It was a symbol of health and happiness to Native Americans.
+Ancient native Americans of the Southwest (the Anasazi and the Mimbres) depicted horned lizards on pottery and in petroglyphs.
+It was a symbol of health and happiness to native Americans.

 In recent times, the horned lizards' habitat has shrunk, imported fire ants have supplanted their food supply, and their numbers have declined drastically.
 The horned lizard is no longer seen in many regions where it was once common.
 Two of the three native Texas species of horned lizard are now listed as threatened (Texas horned lizard and the mountain short-horned lizard).

 WHEREAS, The State of Texas traditionally has recognized certain natural life forms commonly found within the state as tangible representations of both the state's proud spirit and its vast and diverse natural heritage by proclaiming them official state symbols; and

 WHEREAS, The Texas horned lizard, Phrynosoma cornutum, is well known and much loved by its human neighbors in the hot, arid regions where it makes its home; and